-- A Household cannot exceed the maximum limit of 24 months of rental assistance combined between the MHTF and MHTF-DR programs. - A Household cannot exceed the maximum limit of 24 months of utility assistance combined between the MHTF and MHTF-DR programs. - A Household cannot exceed the maximum limit of six months for mortgage assistance through the MHTF and MHTF-DR programs.
+- A Household cannot exceed the maximum limit of 24 months of assistance for the MHTF and MHTF-DR program for ongoing rent and utility assistance. - A Household cannot exceed the maximum limit of six months for mortgage assistance through the MHTF and MHTF-DR programs.